finos/code-scanning/README.md

       - run: npx --yes auditjs ossi --whitelist whitelist.json
 ```

-You will also need to create a `whitelist.json` file in the project root, check an example in the `node` folder.
+Also create a `whitelist.json` file in the project root, check an example in the `node` folder.

+If you want to test it, add a dependency against `"chokidar" : "2.0.3"`(https://pypi.org/project/insecure-package/), re-run the `npx --yes auditjs ossi --whitelist whitelist.json` command mentioned in the GitHub Action above and expect the build to fail.

 ## Python
 The python scanning uses [`safety` library](https://pyup.io/safety/), which checks `requirements.txt` entries against NVD DB.

-The `python/pyproject.toml` includes a commented dependency called `insecure-package`, which introduces CVEs into the project and tests whether the scan works properly or not; the `safety-policy.yml` file will suppress such issue, in order to test the mechanism to ignore false positives.

 To enable the CVE scanning on your repository, simply create a new file called `.github/workflows/cve-scanning.yml` and paste this content: